Mikkabi Station: Station History

 Mikkabi Station was established on May 6, 1936 as the terminal station of the Japan National Railways Futamata-nishi Line, with the other terminal at Shinjohara Station.
 By April 1, 1938, the line was extended onwards to Kanasashi Station.
 Freight services were discontinued in 1970.
-After the privatization of JNR on March 15, 1987, the station came under the control of the Tenryū Hamanako Line.
+On March 15, 1987, the station came under the control of the Tenryū Hamanako Line.

 Passenger statistics

 In fiscal 2016, the station was used by an average of 218 passengers daily (boarding passengers only).